2024 Thuringian state election: Election date

+Proposed early election

-On 21 February 2020, The Left, CDU, SPD, and Greens came to an agreement to schedule a new election for 25 April 2021.
-On 14 January 2021, the four parties agreed to postpone the election to 26 September 2021, the same date as the upcoming federal election.
+In the aftermath of the 2020 Thuringian government crisis, The Left, CDU, SPD, and Greens came to an agreement to dissolve the Landtag and schedule a new election for 25 April 2021.
+At the time the four parties held a combined 63 of the 90 seats, two more than the 61 votes required for a dissolution.
+That January, the four parties agreed to postpone the election to 26 September 2021, the same date as the upcoming federal election.

-The vote to dissolve the Landtag was scheduled for 19 July.
-However, the motion was withdrawn on 16 July after four CDU and two Left members informed party leaders they would vote against it, leaving it clearly short of the required two-thirds majority.
-Left parliamentary leader Stefan Dittes announced there would not be another effort to dissolve the Landtag, and the red-red-green minority government would continue.
+The vote to dissolve the Landtag was scheduled for 19 July 2021.
+However, the motion was withdrawn on 16 July after four CDU and two Left members informed party leaders they would vote against it, leaving it clearly short of the required majority.
+Left parliamentary leader Stefan Dittes announced there would not be another effort to dissolve the Landtag, and the red-red-green minority government continued for a full term.

 Background

 Previous election

 In the previous state election held on 27 October 2019, The Left became the largest party for the first time in any German state, winning 31.0% of votes cast.
-The Alternative for Germany (AfD) made the largest gains, increasing its voteshare by almost 13 percentage points and became the second largest party with 23.4%.
+The Alternative for Germany (AfD) made the largest gains, increasing its vote share by almost 13 percentage points and became the second largest party with 23.4%.
 The Christian Democratic Union (CDU), which had previously been the largest party in the Landtag, lost almost 12 points and fell to third place with 21.7%.
 The Social Democratic Party (SPD) placed fourth on 8.2%.
 The Greens narrowly retained their position in the legislature, winning 5.2% of votes.
 The Free Democratic (FDP) entered the Landtag for the first time since 2009, exceeding the 5% electoral threshold by just 73 votes.

 Incumbent Minister President Bodo Ramelow of The Left had led a coalition government of The Left, SPD, and Greens since 2014.
 The Left's gains were offset by losses for the SPD and Greens, and the coalition lost its majority.